Law School Commencement 2014

 Caps & gowns

-You must pre-order your caps and gowns by April 1, 2013, by using this site.
+You must pre-order your caps and gowns by using this site.
 All financial obligations must be met before picking up your cap and gown.
-For details on picking up your cap and gown visit the campus store.
+For details on picking up your cap and gown visit the Commencement FAQs page.

 Bar Certificates are prepared by the Law Enrollment Center for the Dean’s signature.
 Students who plan to sit for the July bar examination must submit their request for a certificate to the LEC by April 15.
 These forms require degree certification by the LEC and cannot be mailed until after graduation.